UCSD-E4E/PyHa/README.md

 | `local_scores` | list of floats | Local scores of the audio clip as determined by Microfaune Recurrent Neural Network. |
 | `isolation parameters` | dict | Python Dictionary that controls the various label creation techniques. |

+This function returns a float representing the threshold at which the local scores in the local score array of an audio clip will be viewed as a positive ID